gyzhao060/sparselab/README.md

 We are working on [the documentation of this library](https://eht-jp.github.io/sparselab).

 ## Contact
-Kazu Akiyama, Main Developer of Sparselab, [Website](http://kazuakiyama.github.io/)
+Kazu Akiyama, the Main Developer of Sparselab, [Website](http://kazuakiyama.github.io/)